futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ```

 The resulting spanning tree contains the shortest path from the source vertex to all
-other vertices in reverse order.
-The `esp` function looks for the path in which
-the first vertex is the destination of the path and reverses it.
-Notice that
-since Haskell has non-strict sematics, `esp` stops as soon as the path to the target
-destination vertex is found and that `bf` builds complete paths from a source to
+other vertices in *reverse order*.
+The `bf` function builds complete paths from
-a destination vertex without wasting any memory because list prefixes are shared.
+a source to a destination vertex without wasting any memory because list prefixes
+are shared.

 #### Shortest path

-The last algorithm I want to mention is a bit more convoluted and it's
+The last algorithm I want to illustrate is a bit more convoluted and it's
 Dijkstra's shortest path.
 First let's define two new auxiliary types:

 ``` haskell